themakshter/Clangers/README.md

 comp3004cw3 – COMP3004: Principles of Computer Graphics coursework
 ===================

 A virtual world based on the theme the old BBC show Clangers (http://en.wikipedia.org/wiki/Clangers).
+Please read the readme.txt and credits.txt for more detail.